-Often times, when searching for secondary research data, you may have a hard time finding information that aligns with your company, your goals and objectives, and your preferred target audience.
+Oftentimes, when searching for secondary research data, you may have a hard time finding information that aligns with your company, goals and objectives, and preferred target audience.

-When you have the ability to execute a fully custom research study, you get to set the objectives, you get to choose the methodology used, and you get to choose the audience that you sample.
+When you can execute a fully custom research study, you get to set the objectives, choose the methodology used, and choose the audience that you sample.

 At the end of the study, you have data relative to your specific, targeted audience rather than the mass market to which most secondary research applies.